 To have the data in an existing nonproduction environment

 masked, create a standard service request.
 Enter the following as

 the service request title: Data Mask for Environment:

 The most efficient way to create role hierarchies is to use the Security Console.
 You use the Edit Role action to navigate through the steps and add roles and privileges in the visualizer or table view.

 Why would I need to remove duty roles from a role hierarchy?

-If your custom duty roles enable actions and user interface features that your enterprise does not want users to perform in your application.
+If your custom duty roles enable actions and user interface features that your enterprise doesn't want users to perform in your application.